 For each risk category, the functions responsible for risk management must implement an integrated or manual risk information system that enables them to periodically monitor their risks and report to the Management Committee, Board of Directors and relevant Committees.
-They must ensure as well that the data used in the information system comply with the rules governing completeness, integrity and the possibility to aggregate data.
+They must ensure as well that the data used in the information system complies with the rules governing completeness, integrity and the possibility to aggregate data.
 Furthermore, the data must be recorded in the system without delay and assessed using the methods that have been selected and approved.

 Useful information is identified, collected and communicated in a format and within a time span that enables staff to carry out their responsibilities.
 On a broader level, communication must circulate within the organisation both vertically and horizontally and in an efficient manner.
-The decision-making bodies of the units inform their staff of the key elements of the GRP that concern them.